-As a new contractor, it can be difficult to decide whether to run your business as an Umbrella Company or a Limited Company.
+As a new contractor, it can be difficult to decide whether to run your business as an Umbrella Employee or a Limited Company.

 The first step in making your decision is to find out as much information as possible about the two options and what the differences are.
-Thankfully, we at ClearSky Contractor Accounting are here to help; we’ve put together the following guide and handy table so you can see at a glance what the differences are between an umbrella company and limited company.
+Thankfully, we at ClearSky Contractor Accounting are here to help; we’ve put together the following guide and handy table so you can see at a glance what the differences are between working under an umbrella company and through your own limited company.

 Limited company vs umbrella at a glance